WilliamX-coder/Smart-Blinds/README.md

 # Smart-Blinds: Automated Sun-Responsive Blinds

 ## Description
-The goal is to create a program that will utilize a raspberry pi aswell as sensors/actuators, to automatically open your blinds in the morning.
+The goal is to create a program that will utilize a raspberry pi as well as sensors/actuators, to automatically open your blinds in the morning.
 These sensors will include a sunlight sensor and a motor to spin the "wand"

 ## Team
 - Joe Routhieaux